mingww64/Supermicro-C612-X10DAi-hackintosh/README.md

   * __Onboard-audio not test but should work__ *//my alc888 is broken*
   * _Some logs uploaded,if you need more detail feel free to contact me._

-**For v4 cpu user,needs to change some stuffs like fake cpu id,more info: https://dortania.github.io/OpenCore-Install-Guide/ **
+__For v4 cpu user,needs to change some stuffs like fake cpu id,more info: [dortania guide](https://dortania.github.io/OpenCore-Install-Guide/) __